mattix10/Store/README.md

 * [Setup](#setup)

 ## General info
 This is my first bigger Angular project - Online Store.
 Creating this web-app I have learned how one of the most popular JS framework works and how to use it.
-I wrote a backend in Node.js and choose MongoDB to store data, so you can easily modify and delete items in real.
+I wrote a backend in Node.js and choose MongoDB to store data, so you can easily modify and delete items..

-## Overwiew
+## Overview
 In this app you can:
 * preview clothes and click it to show details

 * add item to cart and show its content and next fill a form order

 ![Algorithm schema](./src/assets/screens_github/summary.jpg)

 * log in as an admin, check orders and products.
 Additionaly you can modify products details(without images) and delete it.

 ![Algorithm schema](./src/assets/screens_github/edit.jpg)

 ## Technologies